July 2023 - June 2024

 Application Process and Timeline

-The application deadline for the 2023-2024 administrative fellowship is Friday, Sept.
-9, 2022.
+The 2024-2025 administrative fellowship application deadline is Friday, September 8, 2023.
 Learn more about the application process and timeline.

 Description

-The fellowship is designed to expose the individual to a broad range of work experience in several key areas of focus.
-These areas include quality and safety, finance, operational efficiency, and patient and staff well-being.
+The fellowship exposes the individual to a broad range of work experience in several key focus areas.
+These areas include quality, safety, finance, operational efficiency, and patient and staff well-being.
 The content of the fellowship is tailored to best match the individual’s goals with organizational needs.

 Components